-Despite the trials and struggles inci-1.
-Scientific Societies.-(i) Royal Societies. dental to the earlier years of the history of Australia, higher education and scientific advancement were not lost sight of.
+1. Scientific Societies.-(i) Royal Societies.
+Despite the trials and struggles incidental to the earlier years of the history of Australia, higher education and scientific advancement were not lost sight of.
 Thus the origin of the Royal Society dates as far back as 1821, when it was founded under the name of the Philosophical Society of Australasia, Sir Thomas Brisbane being its first president.
 Scientific work was fitfully carried on by means of a Society whose name varied as the years rolled on.
 It was called the Australian Philosophic Society in 1850.
 In 1856 the old Australian Society merged into a resuscitated Philosophical Society of New South Wales, and its papers were published up to 1859 in the Sydney Magazine of Science and Art (2 vols., 1858-9).
 Its present title dates from 1866.
 Some of the papers of the old Philosophical Society were published in 1825 under the title of "Geographical Memoirs of New South Wales" (Barron Field), and contain much that is interesting in regard to the early history of Australia.
 One volume containing the Transactions of the Philosophical Society of New South Wales (1862-65) was published in 1866.
 The journal of the Society did not begin to bear a serial number, however (vol. 1), until the year 1867.
 "Transactions of the Royal Society of New South Wales" were published in 1867, the title of the series being altered to "Journal" in 1878.
-Up to the end of 1927, 61 volumes had been published.
-The exchange list comprises the names of 385 kindred societies.
-At the present time the library contains over 30,000 volumes and pamphlets, valued at about £9,000.
-Income and expenditure for the year ended 31st March, 1928, were £1,835 and £1,908 respectively, and the Society had on the same date 346 members.
+Up to the end of 1928, 62 volumes had been published.
+The exchange list comprises the names of 385 kindred societies. the present time the library contains over 30,000 volumes and pamphlets, valued at Income and expenditure for the year ended 31st March, 1928, were £1,835 and £1,908 respectively, and the Society had on the same date 346 members.

 The Royal Society of Victoria dates from 1854, in which year the Victorian Institute for the Advancement of Science and the Philosophical Society of Victoria were founded.
 These were amalgamated in the following year under the title of the Philosophical Institute of Victoria, whilst the Society received its present title in 1860.
 The first volume of its publications dates from 1855.
-Up to 1926, 71 volumes of proceedings had been issued.
-The Society exchanges with 300 kindred bodies.
-The constitution of the Society states that it was founded "for the promotion of art, literature, and science," but for many years past science has monopolized its energies.
+Up to 1928, 73 volumes of proceedings had been issued.
+The Society exchanges with 320 kindred bodies.
+The constitution of the Society states that it was founded "for the promotion of art, literature, and science." but for many years past science has monopolized its energies.
 A mathematical and physical section encourages discussion in these sciences.
 The library contains over 17,000 volumes, valued approximately at £4,500.
-Income for the year 1926 amounted to £628, and expenditure to £634.
-There are 206 members on the roll.
+Income for the year 1928 amounted to £608, and expenditure to £477.
+There are 209 members on the roll.

 The inaugural meeting of the Royal Society of Queensland was held on the 8th January, 1884, under the presidency of the late Sir A. C. Gregory.
 The Society was formed "for the furtherance of the natural and applied sciences, especially by means of original research."
 Shortly after its formation it received an addition to its ranks by the amalgamation with it of the Queensland Philosophical Society, which was started at the time when Queensland became a separate colony.
-At the end of 1927 the members numbered 179; publications issued, 39 volumes; library, 7,500 volumes; societies on exchange list, 230.
-Income and expenditure for the year amounted to £285 and £249 respectively.
+At the end of 1928 the members numbered 179; publications issued, 40 volumes; library, 7,500 volumes; societies on exchange list, 234.
+Income and expenditure for the year amounted to £356 and £346 respectively.